mcveanlab/treeseq-inference/README.md

 These are detailed below.

 #### Installing system prerequisites
-You will need to install install python (3) with pip and the GNU scientific library (`gsl`).
+You will need to install install Python (version 3) with pip and the GNU scientific library (`gsl`).
 For benchmarking, you will need R and cmake.
-For testing in real-world data such as the human analyses, you will need cython and the curl libraries.
+Testing real-world data (e.g. for the human analyses) uses the `cyvcf2` Python module, which requires pre-installation of cython and the curl libraries.

 For example, to install all these on Ubuntu: